Karvika/Simple-Backend-Projects/README.md

 # Simple-Backend-Project
-This repository is designed to provide a learning resource for creating simple projects utilizing fundamental Python functions.
+This repository is designed as learning resource for creating simple projects utilizing fundamental Python functions.